The Technology Modernization Fund (TMF) was authorized by the Modernizing Government Technology Act of 2017.

 Phase Two: Full Project Proposal (FPP)

 If the Board approves an IPP, the project team submits their Full Project Proposal (FPP) to the Board.
 The FPP entails a more comprehensive description of the proposal, discrete project milestones, and funding schedule.
-The team will also prepare a pitch deck and in-person presentation for the Board.
+The team may also prepare a pitch deck and in-person presentation for the Board.

 Projects recommended for funding by the Board receive incremental funding contingent on the successful execution of milestones.
 The TMF provides greater flexibility to agencies funding technology modernization efforts by allowing for payback terms of up to five years and flexible repayment terms where determined appropriate by the GSA Administrator and OMB Director.

 Proposal templates for the IPP and FPP phases are available in the Documents & Templates section of this site.